 What are some herbs that can help with menopause symptoms?

-There are several herbs that may help with menopause symptoms, including black cohosh, red clover, and dong quai.
-Black cohosh has received quite a bit of scientific attention for its possible effects on hot flashes.
+Several herbs may help with menopause symptoms, including black cohosh, red clover, and dong quai.
+Black cohosh has received scientific attention for its possible effects on hot flashes.
 Studies of its effectiveness in reducing hot flashes have produced mixed results.
 However, some women report that it has helped them.
 Red clover contains compounds similar to estrogen and may help reduce hot flashes.
 Dong quai has been used in traditional Chinese medicine to treat menopause symptoms, but more research is needed to determine its effectiveness.

 What is the Chinese herb commonly used for hot flashes?